danielsGitStuff/mel/README.md

   - comes with conflict solution (if files have been altered differently across devices)
   - supports symlinks on Linux (sort of for Windows too)
 - File Dump
-  - think of it as a one way file synchronisation service
+  - think of it as a one way file synchronization service
   - client sends all files of a folder to the server
   - files deleted on the client are not deleted on the server
   - folder structure remains